Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Proofs of main results

 The major challenge in showing inequality \eqref{eq:2show_ineq} is that $\A_k=(\mathbf{Q}+\sum_{j=1}^k\boldmu_j\vb_j^T)^T(\mathbf{Q}+\sum_{j=1}^k\boldmu_j\vb_j^T)$ involves multiple mean components through the sum $\sum_{j=1}^c\boldmu_j\vb_j^T$.
 This makes it challenging to bound quadratic forms involving the Gram matrix $\bolda_k^{-1}$ directly.
 Instead, our idea is to work recursively starting from bounding quadratic forms involving $\bolda_0^{-1}$.
 Specifically, we denote $\mathbf{P}_1 = \Q + \boldmu_1\vb_1^T$ and derive the following recursion on the $\A_0,\A_1,\ldots,\A_k$ matrices:

 and so on, until $\A_k$ (see Appendix~\ref{sec:pfinversesecc} for the complete expressions for the recursion).
-Using this trick, we can exploit bounds on quadratic forms involving $\bolda_0^{-1}$ to obtain bounds for quadratic forms involving $\bolda_1^{-1}$, and so on until $\bolda_k^{-1}$.
+Using this trick, we can exploit bounds on quadratic forms involving $\bolda_0^{-1}$ to obtain bounds for quadratic forms involving $\bolda_1^{-1}$, and so on until $\bolda_k^{-1}$. {Note that because of the nearly equal-energy Assumption~\ref{ass:equalmuprob}, the order of adding mean vectors in $\bolda$ will not change the results.
+In other words, including $\boldmu_1$ first, then $\boldmu_2$, in~\eqref{eq:addnewmean} will produce the same result as including $\boldmu_2$ first, then $\boldmu_1$ in the same equation.}

 There are two key ideas behind this approach.
 First, we will show how to use a leave-one-out argument and the Matrix Inversion Lemma to express (recursively) the quadratic form $\mathbf{e}_i^T\bolda_k^{-1}\boldz_c$ in \eqref{eq:2show_ineq} in terms of simpler quadratic forms, which are more accessible to bound directly.
 For later reference, we define these auxiliary forms here.
 Let $\mathbf{d}_c := \mathbf{Q}^T\boldmu_c$, for $c \in [k]$ and define the following quadratic forms involving $\bolda_c^{-1}$ for $c, j, m \in [k]$ and $i \in [n]$: